- Closing reflections on the Messiah in Sukkot

 Vain imaginings and man-made traditions #7.
 The Bramble Bush rabbinates have stoned the holy prophets when they have blasphemed the King of Glory (אֲדוֹן הַכָּבוֹד), whom all of the prophets of Israel bear witness to.

 Vain imaginings and man-made traditions #8.
-The Bramble Bush rabbinates declared war on the holy prophets when they called the One who the Holy One Blesses Forever “demon possessed.”
-Therefore, the first century Jewish religious leaders took it upon themselves to do what cannot be done by any man: They jealously and hatefully declared Kedosh Ha-Elohim (the Holy One of G-d) Indwelt by Ruach Elohim Chayim (the Spirit of the Living G-d) to be indwelt with Satan.
+The Bramble Bush rabbinates declared war on the holy prophets when they called the one who the Holy One blessed forever “demon possessed.”
+Therefore, the first century Jewish religious leaders took it upon themselves to do what cannot be done by any man: They jealously and hatefully declared Kedosh Ha-Elohim (the Holy One of God) Indwelt by Ruach Elohim Chayim (the Spirit of the Living God) to be indwelt with Satan.
 Tragically, these foolish self-righteous national leaders of Israel had publicly mislabeled the Spirit of Adonai Who Indwelt the Messiah, “Ha-Satan!”

 Mosheh Eved HaKadosh, the Holy Servant Moses, knew this would happen and prophesied as much.

-Moses prophesied the leaders of Israel at first would reject the Messiah #1.
-Moses prophesied that when the Messiah would finally appear His Jewish brothers (civil and religious national leaders) would violently rebel against Him.
+Moses prophesied about the Messiah #1.
+Moses prophesied that when the Messiah would finally appear – his Jewish brothers (religious leaders) would violently rebel against him.

-Moses prophesied the leaders of Israel at first would reject the Messiah #2.
-In over one hundred ways like the Beloved Son Yosef Ben Israel, Moses outlined in the prophetic Genesis account the Beloved One would be hated by His own countrymen, whom He loved.
+Moses prophesied about the Messiah #2.
+In over one hundred ways like the Beloved Son Yosef ben Israel, Moses outlined in the prophetic Genesis account the Beloved One would be hated by his own countrymen, whom He loved.

-Moses prophesied the leaders of Israel at first would reject the Messiah #3.
-Aware of this fact from the Torah Ha-Mashiach informed His Jewish brothers that initially the world, both Jew and Gentile, would hate Him.
+Moses prophesied about the Messiah #3.
+Aware of this fact from the Torah Ha-Mashiach informed his Jewish brothers that initially the world, both Jew and Gentile, would hate him.
 After his Jewish brothers sold him into slavery his Gentile masters only kept him alive because of the wealth and power his wisdom brought them.
 The truth is until the Pharaoh of Egypt noticed Yosef, everyone (both Jew and Gentile) treated him in a manipulative, selfish, and abusive manner!

-Moses prophesied the leaders of Israel at first would reject the Messiah #4.
-This initial universal rejection and exploitation of Joseph, initially by His fellow Jews and later by the Gentiles. teaches us that due to our own self-vanity all of us are prone to go astray from the will of Adonai.
+Moses prophesied about the Messiah #4.
+This initial universal rejection and exploitation of Joseph, initially by his fellow Jews and later by the Gentiles. teaches us that due to our own self-vanity all of us are prone to go astray from the will of Adonai.
 Our bent, imperfect nature (Jew and Gentile) is such that we all naturally tend to turn to our own way before we will turn to the way of the Holy One.

-Moses prophesied the leaders of Israel at first would reject the Messiah #5.
-Moses predicted that instead of embracing the teaching of the Suffering Servant Messiah (Messiah Ben Yosef) the proud leaders of Israel (and the Gentiles) would only insist on hatefully exploiting Him.
-The world has rejected His call to teshuvah (repentance).
-Rather than confessing our sins and returning to humble service to Adonai, the world would rather accuse the Faithful and True One of exercising ‘false witness’ against us; when in truth it is we who have committed the sin of bearing false witness against the Messiah.
+Moses prophesied about the Messiah #5.
+Moses predicted that instead of embracing the teaching of the Suffering Servant Messiah (Messiah ben Yosef) the proud leaders of Israel (and the Gentiles) would only insist on hatefully exploiting him.
+The world has rejected his call to teshuvah (repentance).
+Rather than confessing our sins and returning to humble service to Adonai Eloheinu (the LORD our God), the world would rather accuse the Faithful and True One of exercising ‘false witness’ against us; when in truth it is we who have committed the sin of bearing false witness against the Messiah.

-Moses prophesied the leaders of Israel at first would reject the Messiah #6.
+Moses prophesied about the Messiah #6.
 Our insistent claim that we are sufficient in our own self-works, without the ‘help’ of the Messiah is a lie.
-Messiah called this claim of self-sfficiency “evil.”
+Messiah called this claim of self-sufficiency “evil.”
 Why?
 Because the evil deeds in view are the vanity of spiritually imperfect human beings proclaiming to El Shaddai (the All-Sufficient One) that we are sufficient in our own good works, when in truth “we have all sinned” and come short of the glory (the unreachable standard of perfection) that the Holy One requires.

-Moses prophesied the leaders of Israel at first would reject the Messiah #7.
+Moses prophesied about the Messiah #7.
 When we persist in claiming the opposite of what the prophet Moses and the Messiah are saying, who are the Voice of Adonai, we are calling the Holy One a liar.
 The fact is we are all sinners together (Jew and Gentile) and we are all in need of the One who is HaMoshia l’chol Adam; who is the Savior of all of the human race.
 Therefore, the I AM THAT I AM (Ehyeh asher Ehyeh) says to His people “everyone who does evil,” who bears false witness to Me, by proclaiming you are righteous before Me when I have clearly told you, “you are not,” you are guilty of behaving “hatefully” toward Me.
 You are calling Me a Liar!

 Why is the Light of Adonai’s Presence hated?